calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 There are two types of attacks in security attacks
 - **Active attacks**: modify the content of messages
 	- Ex.
 (D)DoS, MITM, poisoning, smurf attack, system attacks.
-	- *Prevention* is important since the active attacks are a danger to *data integrity* and *availability*.
+	- *Prevention* is important since the active attacks concern *data integrity* and *availability*.
 - **Passive attacks**: does not modify information, but observes the content or copies it.
-	- Ex. eavesdropping, port scanning (idle scan secretly scanns).
+	- Ex. eavesdropping, port scanning (idle scan secretly scans).
 	- *Detection* is important since passive attacks are a danger to *confidentiality*.

 ## Security Services and Mechanisms